 Another important point is to ensure you're sourcing your soursop leaves or tea from reputable sources to avoid contaminants.

-Given the potential side effects, especially with long-term use, it's advisable to use soursop tea for short periods and to always consult with a healthcare provider for tailored advice, particularly if you're considering it as a complementary treatment for serious health conditions.
+Given the potential side effects, especially with long-term use, it's advisable to use soursop tea for short periods and to always consult with a healthcare provider for tailored advice.
+Particularly if you're considering it as a complementary treatment for serious health conditions.

 Side Effects and Precautions